lucasconstantino/SassySkeleton/README.md

     $ git clone https://github.com/lucasconstantino/SassySkeleton.git sass

-After that, do not forget if you are versioning your project it is important that you remove the *.git* file inside the cloned directory.
-You can do so by running the following command right after the one before:
+If you are versioning your project, don't forget to remove the *sass/.git* directory, as it would leed to Git not watching your changes.
+You can do so by running the following command from your project's root:

     $ rm -Rf sass/.git

+> There is no reason to worry about keeping your "SassySkeleton" up-to-date with the original repository, as this is no functional library but only a structure boilerplate.

 ### Configuration